 You can find a few examples of projects we are currently undertaking below.

 In partnership with Durham County Council and the Coal Authority, Tolent Construction are developing an exemplary Garden Village at Seaham, County Durham.

 This development has the potential to make Seaham Garden Village the first large scale mine energy district heating scheme in the UK.

 The Seaham Garden Village development will consist of 750 affordable homes, 750 private homes, a school, shops, and medical and innovation centres.

 It is to be built immediately adjacent to the Coal Authority’s Dawdon mine water treatment scheme.
-This scheme protects vital drinking water abstraction from Durham Magnesian Limestone, and pumps 100 to 150 litres of mine water per second to the surface for treatment.
+This scheme protects vital drinking water abstraction from Durham Magnesian Limestone, and pumps up to 150 litres of mine water per second to the surface for treatment.